CNN Contributor Ana Navarro Slams Melania Trump For Her Border Photo Ops

 Melania Trump became the subject of much criticism for wearing the jacket.
 It is safe to add Ana Navarro’s name on that list.

 Digging into highly controversial discussions comes naturally for Ana Navarro.
-She has become one of CNN’s most recognizable contributors over the past several years.
-Navarro, also a Republican strategist, has been staunch with her opinion of Donald Trump.
+She is has become one of CNN’s most recognizable contributors over the past several years.
+Ana Navarro, also a Republican strategist, has been staunch with her opinion of Donald Trump.

 This time Ana Navarro was quick to point out that she feels Melania Trump was supposed to visit the border and not treat it as an opportunity to gain something from it.
-Navarro slamming Melania Trump’s border visits, rendering them as photo ops, is the harshest criticism she has had for the first lady.
+Ana Navarro slamming Melania Trump’s border visits, rendering them as photo ops is the harshest criticism she has had for the first lady.
 Melania Trump is someone Ana Navarro has been sympathetic for in past discussions.

 Ana Navarro typically saves her tough words for Donald Trump and she will go back to taking jabs at the president.
-However, Navarro felt the need to slam Melania Trump for taking advantage of a photo op when she should been concerned about the children separated from their families instead.
+However, Navarro felt the need to slam Melania Trump for take advantage of a photo op when she should been concerned about the children separated from their families instead.